 How much does it cost to attend Fond du Lac Tribal and Community College?

-In 2014-2015, tuition is approximately $5,200 per year for a full-time student.
-The current Cost per Credit chart and list of courses with Differential Tuition Costs can be reviewed and printed here.
+In 2016-2017, tuition and fees are approximately $5,200 per year for a full-time student.
+The current Cost per Credit chart and list of courses with Differential Tuition Costs can be reviewed and printed at this link: Tuition Rate Sheet 2016-2017.

 Tuition Payment Plans